History of Islam in southern Italy: Latium and Campania

 Throughout the ninth century, Arab ships dominated the Tyrrhenian Sea.
 Their pirates prowled the Italian coast launching hit and run attacks against the cities of Amalfi, Gaeta, Naples, and Salerno.
 During this period, as the cities took command of their own defences, the Duchies of Gaeta and Amalfi gained their independence from the Duchy of Naples.
 The Christian states of the Campania were not yet prepared, however, to ally against the new Saracen threat.
 Amalfi and Gaeta regularly teamed up with the Saracens and Naples was hardly better, all much to the chagrin of the Papacy.
 In fact, it was Naples that first brought Saracen troops to the south Italian mainland when Duke Andrew II hired them as mercenaries during his war with Sicard, Prince of Benevento, in 836.
 Sicard immediately responded with his own Saracen mercenaries and their usage soon became the norm.

 In 846 the Duchy of Naples, in alliance with maritime powers of Gaeta, Amalfi and Sorrento, defeated a Saracen fleet near Licosa.
 Before the battle, the alliance had already recaptured Ponza which had fallen into the possession of the Saracens earlier that year.
 In response, a large Saracen force landed at Porto and Ostia in 846, annihilating the local Christian garrison.
 The Arabs struck following the Tiber and the Ostiense and Portuense roads, as the Roman militia hastily retreated to the safety of the Roman walls.
 At the same time, other Arab forces landed at Centumcellae, marching towards Rome.
-No contemporary account hints at any Saracen attempt to penetrate the city, but it is possible that the Romans defended the Aurelian Walls, while outise of the city, around St. Peter's Basilica, members of the Vatican scholae (Saxons, Lombards, Frisians and Franks) attempted to resist, but were defeated.
+No contemporary account hints at any Saracen attempt to penetrate the city, but it is possible that the Romans defended the Aurelian Walls, while outside of the city, around St. Peter's Basilica, members of the Vatican scholae (Saxons, Lombards, Frisians and Franks) attempted to resist, but were defeated.
 In the meantime, an army coming from Spoleto and headed by Lombard Duke Guy, attacked the Arabs, hindered by booty and prisoners, in front of the city walls, pursuing a part of them until Centumcellae, while another group tried to reach Miseno by land.
 The Saracens were able to embark, but a storm destroyed many ships, bringing on the beaches many corpses adorned with jewels which could be recovered.
 After that, the Lombard army headed south, reaching the Arabs at Gaeta, where another battle was engaged.
 On that occasion, only the arrival of Caesar of Naples, son of Sergius, Magister Militum of Naples, decided the battle in favour of the Christians.